Medically reviewed on July 10, 2017.

 Do not use orlistat if you are pregnant.
 Weight loss is not recommended during pregnancy, even if you are overweight.
 Stop taking orlistat and tell your doctor right away if you become pregnant.

 Taking orlistat can make it harder for your body to absorb certain vitamins.
 These vitamins are important if you are nursing a baby.
 Do not use this medicine without a doctor's advice if you are breast-feeding a baby.

 How should I take orlistat?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Do not use in larger or smaller amounts or for longer than recommended.

-Never share orlistat with another person, especially someone who has a history of eating disorder.
-Keep the medication in a place where others cannot get to it.
+Never share orlistat with another person, especially someone with a history of eating disorders.

 Read all patient information, medication guides, and instruction sheets provided to you.
 Ask your doctor or pharmacist if you have any questions.